kwabenasapong/openpldoc/manual/source/mediamanager.rst

     |search_text| **Text Search**
         Search by a keyword or words.
 Use more words to narrow down the list of results.
-If you search for "Jesus God" (AND) it searches sentences which contain both words.
-If you search for "Jesus, God" (OR), separated by a comma, it searches for sentences which contain at least one of the words.
+If you search for "Jesus God" it searches sentences which contain both words, Jesus and God.
+If you search for "Jesus, God" separated by a comma, it searches for sentences which contain at least one of the words, Jesus or God.

 **Version**
     Once a Bible has been imported, it will be displayed in the drop down box.